x-yongz/qna_gpt/readme.md

-# Averlie the QnA bot
+# Gabby the QnA bot

 A simple project that takes in a voice question and tells you the answer.